JefferyWangSH/JefferyWangSH.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Repositories
+description:
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+# Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
 nav_order: 3
 ---

+My github account is [JefferyWangSH](https://github.com/JefferyWangSH), where I occasionally upload some basic algorithms used in the field of condensed matter physics.

+Some of my focused numerical methods include *determinant quantum Monte Carlo (DQMC)* and its projector version (PQMC) for studying *highly-correlated fermionic systems*.

-## GitHub users
+## GitHub Stats

 {% if site.data.repositories.github_users %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">